AxiomProtocol/AXIOM/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend features a modular design with a professional gold/black theme and yellow accents, ensuring responsiveness.
-Branding includes "AXIOM" with a golden circular token logo, golden gradient text, and the tagline "America's First On-Chain Smart City."
+Branding includes "AXIOM" with a golden circular token logo, golden gradient text, and the tagline "Build Wealth Together, On-Chain."
 Navigation, defined in `lib/navigation.js`, guides users through a Learn → Connect → Save Together journey, complemented by a `StepProgressBanner`.

 ### Technical Implementations
 The core Axiom Protocol Token (AXM) is an ERC20 governance and fee-routing token on Arbitrum One, slated for migration to Universe Blockchain (L3).
 The multi-phase Smart Contract Architecture, initially on Arbitrum One, covers identity, treasury, staking, emissions, land/asset registry, and future modules.
 The platform offers a Complete Banking Product Suite with over 30 product families, supported by 23 verified smart contracts on Arbitrum One across various domains.